 RELATED: Do Yourself a Favor and Spruce Up Your LinkedIn Summary!

 First Person or Third?

 What most people ask (and what this article was first set out to do) is whether the summary should be written in the first person or third person point of view.
 There is a comic I read in my childhood wherein one character said that great people refer to themselves in the third person.
 Using the third person does have a certain appeal to it, and it does make you feel as if you are praising someone else and not building a shrine to yourself.
 However, using the third person does not create that personal feel.

 In the end, it would really be up to you and how you feel about it.
-It would be best though if you do take ownership for all the things that you have done to make yourself a cut above the rest.
-Yes, it will give you a bit more difficulty in the terms of trying to sound humble and proud at the same time, but once again, they are your actions.
+It would be best though if you do take ownership of all the things that you have done to make yourself a cut above the rest.
+Yes, it will give you a bit more difficulty in terms of trying to sound humble and proud at the same time, but once again, they are your actions.
 Own up to them, especially if they are good things.
-That would get people to read your profile even more, and you might get more offers that you would even expect.
+That would get people to read your profile even more, and you might get more offers than you would even expect.

 READ MORE: Stop Writing Your LinkedIn Profile in the 3rd Person!